 - how you believe you are eligible for the award.

-Email your CV and cover letter to Professor Peter Pivonka, Research Director, Biomechanics and Spine Research Group.
+To email your CV and cover letter or for more information please contact, Professor Peter Pivonka, Research Director, Biomechanics and Spine Research Group.

 About the scholarship